pf55351/eva/backend/README.md

-# eva backend
+# eva-backend
-Api Server side for EVA frontend written in NodeJS/Express.
+Backend Api for EVA frontend written in NodeJS/Express.
+It contains also a local to cache to retrieve the result.